ebemunk/blog/content/post/2018-09-02-year-in-van.md

 ## Locations

 This chart shows the top locations that events take place in.
-Some were surprising to see, others not so much.
+Some were surprising to see (The Art of Loving!), others not so much.

 <div id="places"></div>